srimantapal205/Subject-Wise-Question---Answer/Spark/Spark-Pyspark.md

-# Spark and PySpark Inter View Question & Answer
+# Spark and PySpark Interview Question & Answer

 https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/index.html

-### 1. What is spark?
+### 1. What is Spark?
 Explain Architecture
 **Answer:**
 Apache Spark is an open-source distributed computing framework for big data processing, known for its speed and ease of use.
 It consists of: